robbryan/powershell-toolbox/README.md

 ## RunAs-Functions.ps1
 Three functions to run programs with elevated permissions.

+## Show-ActiveHostFileEntries.ps1
+Display the active entries in the HOSTS file.

 ## [ZIPFILES.md](docs/ZIPFILES.md)
 A brief overview of the various (old and new) ways to create ZIP files in PowerShell.